robstave/d3-mitre-ai-experiment/07-normalize/normalize.md

 # Fix the graph

-At this point, I ran outta Claude prompts.  :(
+At this point, I ran outta free AI points.  :(

 Well..it said it was too big.
-Maybe I blew the context window. so I started as new conversation.
-Which let me do ONE more until 4am.
+Maybe I blew the context window.
+I started as new conversation.
+Which gave me one more prompt to use for the day.

 https://jsfiddle.net/624ocLhy/7/

+## Prompt
 can you make this not do 0->1 but integers.
 I would say for 24 hours the max is 3 and for a month its like 80 or 90.

 Also, some labels on the divisions and when I toggle between datasets, make the graph normalize, but the animation is on the divisions.
 Like its growing

-# Result
+## Result

 ![Result](radar07.PNG)